Sodium chloride: Chlor-alkali industry

 This electrolysis is conducted in either a mercury cell, a diaphragm cell, or a membrane cell.
 Each of those uses a different method to separate the chlorine from the sodium hydroxide.
 Other technologies are under development due to the high energy consumption of the electrolysis, whereby small improvements in the efficiency can have large economic paybacks.
 Some applications of chlorine include PVC thermoplastics production, disinfectants, and solvents.

-Sodium hydroxide is extensively used in many different industries enabling production of paper, soap, and aluminium etc.
+Sodium hydroxide is extensively used in many different industries enabling production of paper, soap, aluminum, and more.

 Soda-ash industry

 Sodium chloride is used in the Solvay process to produce sodium carbonate and calcium chloride.
 Sodium carbonate, in turn, is used to produce glass, sodium bicarbonate, and dyes, as well as a myriad of other chemicals.
 In the Mannheim process, sodium chloride is used for the production of sodium sulfate and hydrochloric acid.

-Standard

-Sodium chloride has an international standard that is created by ASTM International.
-The standard is named ASTM E534-13 and is the standard test methods for chemical analysis of sodium chloride.
-These methods listed provide procedures for analyzing sodium chloride to determine whether it is suitable for its intended use and application.